kyma-project/community/docs/README.md

 Follow guidelines for writing [content](./guidelines/content-guidelines) and [code](./guidelines/technical-guidelines).
 See how to create a [new repository](./guidelines/repository-guidelines) or a [new release](./guidelines/releases-guidelines), and use [templates](./guidelines/templates/templates-type.md) for various document types.

-## Bugs & features
+## Issues & features

 Create an issue on [GitHub](https://github.com/kyma-project) to report a bug or request a feature.
 Go to the given repository's issue tracker and raise an issue using one of the available templates.
 The owners of the repository will review your issue and provide you with their feedback.
 If you are not certain which repository your issue refers to, open it in the [`kyma`](https://github.com/kyma-project/kyma) repository.
+For more information on how issues are handled within the Kma organization, read about the [issues workflow](governance/03-issues-workflow.md).

 ## Special Interest Groups & Working Groups

-The Kyma community collaborates through Special Interest Groups and Working Groups ([SIGs and WGs](../collaboration/01-sig-and-wg.md)).
+The Kyma community collaborates through Special Interest Groups and Working Groups ([SIGs and WGs](contributing/04-sig-and-wg.md)).
 By joining the SIGs and WGs, you can meet other community members, exchange information on Kyma, provide feedback, raise interest, ask questions, and learn about the product.
 Join the SIGs or WGs meeting to learn more what each group works on.

 # <img src="assets/stay-informed-icon.svg" width="120"> Stay Informed